 We conduct business with two related party companies, Lite-On Semiconductor (and its subsidiaries and affiliates) and Keylink International (formerly Xing International) (and its subsidiaries).
-Lite-On Semiconductor is our largest stockholder and owned 31.5% of our outstanding common stock as of August 15, 2005.
-Keylink International is our 5% joint venture partner in Diodes-China and Diodes-Shanghai.
+Lite-On Semiconductor is our largest stockholder and owned 31.4% of our outstanding common stock as of September 16, 2005.
+Keylink International is our 5.0% joint venture partner in Diodes-China and Diodes-Shanghai.
 C.H.
 Chen, our previous President and Chief Executive Officer, and a member of our Board of Directors, is also Vice Chairman of Lite-On Semiconductor.
 M.K.
-Lu, a member of our Board of Directors, is President of Lite-On Semiconductor, while Raymond Soong, our Chairman of the Board, is the Chairman of Lite-On Technology Corporation, a significant shareholder of Lite-On Semiconductor.
+Lu, a member of our Board of Directors, is President of Lite-On Semiconductor, while Raymond Soong, our Chairman of our Board of Directors, is the Chairman of Lite-On Technology Corporation, a significant shareholder of Lite-On Semiconductor, as well as Chairman of Lite-On Semiconductor.